 - The County offered to help these residents in 2015, which landowners subsequently rejected.
 According to a preliminary geotechnical investigation, this lapse in time, the refusal to stop development, and the attempts to fix the problem without professional advice, have all increased the slope failure risk, the damage to properties, and the costs to implement a solution.

-- The County feels they have met the commitment of the residents through the completion of site assessments in 2014-2015, a preliminary geotechnical study in 2016 and geotechnical investigation in 2016-2017.
+- The County has provided assistance to the residents through the completion of site assessments in 2014-2015, a preliminary geotechnical study in 2016 and geotechnical investigation in 2016-2017.

 Q. What message does Council have for other homeowners who may be facing similar issues?

 - Council is here to provide assistance where appropriate; however, County taxpayers have no obligation to fund solutions to issues that arise on private property.

 Q. What message does Council have for the homeowners involved in this issue?

-- Council understands that this situation has created personal and financial stresses for the homeowners and has compassion and empathy for what they are experiencing; however, if financial help is offered to this group, the County will set a precedent and be at risk of obligation to help other landowners in similar situations.
+- Council understands that this situation has created personal and financial stresses for the homeowners and has compassion and empathy for what they are experiencing; however, if financial help is offered to this group, the County will be at risk of obligation to help other landowners in similar situations.
 In addition, Council does not think it is fair for taxpayers to pay for costs associated with the actions and decisions made by private landowners on private land.